Manga Review | No. 6 by Atsuko Asano

 Review:

 Admittedly, I really wanted to find and read the light novel for this.
-The manga and anime didn’t interest me in the least, but I wasn’t able to find the light novel in English available for Kindle, so I had to settle for the manga.
+The manga and anime didn’t interest me at all, but I couldn’t find the light novel in English on Kindle, so I had to settle for the manga.
 Deep down, I still think I would have preferred the light novel version, but the manga is still a good time.

 Cover art for No. 6 Volume 1

-Another shameful admission I have is that I really didn’t want to read the manga because I didn’t like the art from the anime.
+Another shameful admission I have is that I really didn’t want to read the manga because I didn’t like the anime’s art.
 I haven’t seen the anime, but I’ve seen clips, and I had a friend in high school who actually cosplayed Shion from the anime, so I’ve been aware of this series for a while.
-The anime art was just not something I liked, so I figured the manga would be the same, and I was not interested in that at all.
-Thankfully, though, the art style in the manga is much better – in my opinion.
+The anime art just wasn’t something I liked, so I figured the manga would be the same, and I wasn’t interested in that at all.
+Thankfully, though, the manga’s art style is much better, in my opinion.
 They look youthful and pretty, and I am a big fan of pretty boys in BL, so if that is your type, you won’t be displeased.

 Something else I like about how the romance develops is how much of a slow burn it is.
 It is extremely subtle, but they don’t try to hide it under useless misunderstandings or having the male leads question their feelings.
-It’s clear there is some kind of romantic tension, and the two characters are only not acting on it because there is something much bigger at play than their fickle romance.
-It was much more realistic to me than much of the BL I’ve read as of late.
-It made the final confession and romantic moment really hit home and worth the wait, though, again, it is worth noting that if you are looking for some grand romantic moment, this is not the one for you.
+It’s clear there is some kind of romantic tension, and the two characters are not acting on it because something much bigger is at play than their fickle romance.
+It was much more realistic to me than much of the BL I’ve read lately.
+It made the final confession and romantic moment really hit home and was worth the wait, though again, if you are looking for some grand romantic moment, this is not the one for you.
 Much like the development of the romance throughout the series, the final romantic climax is just as subtle.
 Nice, but subtle.

 Results: